schollz/kiki/README.md

 - Storage goes towards content rather than styling (unlike IPFS).

-## "*KiKi*"
+## *"KiKi"*

-Why the name "*KiKi*"? "*Kiki*" is [loosely defined](https://en.wikipedia.org/wiki/Kiki_(gathering)) as a gathering of friends for the purpose of chit-chat.
+Why the name *"KiKi"*? *"KiKi"* is [loosely defined](https://en.wikipedia.org/wiki/Kiki_(gathering)) as a gathering of friends for the purpose of chit-chat.
 Also, *kiki* is half of the [Bouba/kiki effect](https://en.wikipedia.org/wiki/Bouba/kiki_effect) which demonstrates that some aspects of communication and language are universal.
 Both are underlying principles behind the design and impelementation.